 Deboned beef is the first ingredient, which is quite high-quality.
 However, the other ingredients are not.
 While potatoes are included as the second ingredient, they likely should be far higher, as there are many types of potatoes in these treats.
 If you added them all together, potatoes would probably be much higher on the list.

 We did like that these treats were completely free from artificial flavors, colors, and preservatives.
-They are also completely grain-free, which tends to upset many dogs’ stomachs.
+They are also completely grain-free, and grains tend to upset many dogs’ stomachs.
+We think they’re the best treats for dogs with sensitive stomachs for the money.

 3. The New Zealand Pet Food Co.
 Woof Lamb Green Tripe – Premium Choice